 The income tax impact of selling appreciated real estate

-Generally, when an investment that has been held for longer than a year is sold, the gain will be subject to federal capital gains taxes at rates up to 20 percent, depending on the taxpayer's income level.
-The gain may also be subject to an additional 3.8 percent net investment income tax.1 One benefit of investing in real estate is the ability to depreciate your property over time.
-Depreciation is an accounting calculation that allows one to deduct the cost of the asset over its useful life.2 Annual depreciation is a deduction that can offset rental income.
-Depreciation is important in calculating the potential income tax due on the sale of a property; previously allowed depreciation reduces the tax basis3 and is later “recaptured” and taxed at a higher federal rate of 25 percent when the property is sold.
+Generally, when an investment is held for longer than a year and sold, the gain will be subject to federal capital gain tax at rates up to 20 percent, depending on the taxpayer's income level.
+The gain may also be subject to an additional 3.8 percent net investment income tax1.
+One benefit of investing in real estate is the ability to depreciate your property over time.
+Depreciation is an accounting calculation that allows one to deduct the cost of the asset over its useful life.2 Annual depreciation is a deduction that can offset rental income and is important when calculating the potential income tax due on the sale of a property; previously allowed depreciation reduces the tax basis3 and is later “recaptured” and taxed at a maximum federal rate of 25 percent4 when the property is sold.

 The simplified example above only illustrates the federal tax liability.
 However, depending on the location of the property, additional state income taxes may be due.
 The table below illustrates the wide range of combined federal and state tax rates by state.
 Many real estate investors with highly appreciated property and very low basis may be unwilling to trigger capital gains taxes.
 The potential capital gains tax liability is even larger for investors in high-income tax states such as California and New York.

 Real estate investors commonly seek to exit their current properties in order to diversify, increase their cash flow, or because they no longer want to manage the property.
-Individuals with properties that have substantially appreciated in value can expect to incur significant capital gains taxes if the properties are sold.
-After the capital gains taxes are paid, the remaining proceeds available to reinvest may be considerably less.
+However, once the property is sold and after the capital gains taxes are paid, the remaining proceeds available to reinvest may be considerably less.
 An alternative approach would be to take advantage of Internal Revenue Code Section 1031, which allows an individual to exchange one investment property for another like-kind investment property without triggering capital gains recognition.
 Notably, a §1031 exchange does not eliminate the capital gains tax; instead, the exchange defers capital gains recognition and the cost basis from the original property carries over to the new property or properties.

 Several nuances and requirements are involved in qualifying for a §1031 exchange, including the timing during which the exchange must be completed, the types of property that qualify and what is considered like-kind property.
 Taxable gain may also be triggered if the investor receives any cash or debt relief during the exchange transaction.
 Investors contemplating a §1031 exchange are strongly advised to work with a team of experienced professionals to prepare for and execute the transaction.